TechMex-io/southernTails/daycamp.md

 body_heading_5 : All animal guests must be able to be handled in a safe, and loving manner, therefore we cannot permit overtly-aggressive animals. body_cta : Give us a call for pricing, as prices vary per breed.
 ---
 Doggie Day camp is one way to provide much needed exercise, which relieves the stress and behavior related to dogs that have too much “downtime” on their paws!
+Southern Tails offers a great solution for that downtime.
+Here, our goal is to provide exceptional care for your dog in a safe, clean, and activity-filled environment.
+Our Bark Rangers want to encourage healthy and positive interaction with your furry babies offering a state-of-the-art facility unlike any other.
+We offer a climate controlled indoor park separated by dog size and temperament.
+In addition, large equipment is placed in each room so that each dog may enjoy climbing and working on agility skills.
+Southern Tails also provides smaller toys so that we can actively engage in play such as toss, fetch, and tug.
+All equipment is cleaned and assessed for wear each day.
+Trained Technicians (pet handling, first-aid, and CPR) will be there every step of the day.

-#### Does your dog suffer from?
+#### Daycamp is a solution for pets suffering from
  - Boredom
  - Excessive Energy
  - Separation anxiety